hellerve/blog/wip/Scheme_Macros_I:_Modules.md

 through the use of macros.

 This time we will look at how to implement a module system.
-Many Lisps already come with a module system out of the box—both R7RS and Common Lisp provide a facility for packaging and namespacing libraries and modules—, but it is still helpful to know how these abstractions are built and look from the inside.
+Many Lisps already come with a module system out of the box—both <a href="http://trac.sacrideo.us/wg/wiki/ModuleSystems">R7RS</a>
+and <a href="http://weitz.de/packages.html">Common Lisp</a> provide a
+facility for packaging and namespacing libraries and modules—, but it is still helpful to know how these abstractions are built and look from the inside.